-Support Groups generally consist of five to ten HCC students meeting face to face with one or two trained therapists in a one-hour session.
-Meetings are held in a closed and safe environment where members can explore their concerns and feelings with one another.
+Support Groups generally consist of five to ten HCC students meeting with one or two counselors in a one-hour session.
+Meetings offer members the opportunity to explore their concerns and feelings with one another.
 Members receive support and feedback from others as they share their struggles.
 All members agree to maintain confidentiality.

 Some of the benefits of participating in group counseling include:

 - Understanding that you are not alone in your thoughts and concerns